 It can become a reality if you create an R&D development hub.

-For example, Ukrainian developers of an IT product company that manufactures an AI platform for B2B sales, People.ai, enjoy a mixed schedule now during the pandemic.
+For example, Eastern European developers of an IT product company that manufactures an AI platform for B2B sales, People.ai, enjoy a mixed schedule now during the pandemic.
 But before the company found our solution, they had been working with different service providers which slowed down the offshoring process.
 Eventually, they reached out to us and received an office in 4 weeks, over 25 loyal developers, plus the full cycle of back-office functions.

 Why is our model different from virtual teams?